benlin1994/Intro-to-Golang/Module 3 - Pointers and data structures/1-Pointers.md

 fmt.Println(*p) // prints 456
 ```

-Accessing a pointers value using the `*` operator is referred to as dereferencing.
+Accessing a pointers value using the `*` operator is referred to as `dereferencing`.

 ## Go has no pointer arithmetic